Roger-random/Sawppy_Rover/docs/README.md

 * Ten serial bus servos connected in parallel to the translator board.

 ![Schematic](images/Sawppy%20V1%20Schematic.png)
+**ERRATA**: This schematic has a mistake where both output wires of the 5V regulator is shown connected to +5V on Raspberry Pi.
+One of those was supposed to be a ground wire to the Raspberry Pi, and it is also missing a wire to battery negative.
+This text warning is a placeholder until a corrected schematic can be generated.
+(Tracked as issue #33)

 Optional components visible in some Sawppy pictures:
 * A [USB webcam](https://newscrewdriver.com/2018/06/19/sawppy-the-backyard-rover/).